 It’s estimated that about 80 percent of Americans will experience back pain at least once in their lifetime.
 With so many elements contributing to back pain, it can be difficult to separate fact from fiction.
-Read below for some of the most common back pain myths.
+We debunk some of the most common back pain myths:

 Myth #1: It’s best to rest until your pain goes away.

 Reality: Taking it easy until your back pain goes away can actually work against you by slowing down the healing process.
 In most cases, it’s vital to keep moving.
 Stay active, but reduce the intensity of your physical activity, to recover more quickly.

 Myth #2: You need the firmest mattress possible.